philbackworks/3AFans.com-Site-Data/_toys-1-6/boiler-zomb-red.md

 A total of 5 Zomb Bots will be offered via lottery, while the rest (unspecified quantity) will be randomly inserted into boxes of standard Zombs.

 Info via the hardwork of Gimbat on the 3A Forum"

+Research indicates that the Boiler Zomb hairstyle is typically a shorter cut that slides over to the right.